 5. The interview

-Your interview will be in London at the offices of one of the three professional bodies.
-We have a joint programme of interviews and will offer you the first available date regardless of location.
+Your interview will be hosted by one of the three professional bodies.
+We have a joint programme of interviews and will offer you the first available date.

 An interview panel is normally three assessors, one from each professional body, and the interview will be chaired by the assessor from you own professional body.
 Your QP Officer will attend and will note the questions.
 There may also be an observer (usually an assessor in training, but the MHRA and VMD have also observed interviews), who will take no part in the interview.